UoB-HPC/hpc-course-getting-started/6_MPI.md

 | Fortran  | `mpif90` |

 If you use Intel software, the commands above will use Intel _MPI_ with the GNU compilers.
-If you want to use _both_ Intel MPI and Compiler, the commands are named by joining `mpi` with the normal Intel Compiler command:
+If you want to use _both_ Intel MPI and Compilers, the commands are named by joining `mpi` with the normal Intel Compiler command:

 | Language | Command    |
 | -------- | ---------- |